 Old System land

-A profit à prendre may also be created over land under any title system by the registration of a plan under Section 88B Conveyancing Act 1919 see s.88B(2).
-In this case the instrument accompanying the plan must clearly indicate that is intended to create a profit à prendre with the terms and conditions set out in Part 2.
+A profit à prendre may also be created over land under any title system by the registration of a plan under section 88B Conveyancing Act 1919.
+In this case the section 88B instrument accompanying the plan must clearly indicate that is intended to create a profit à prendre with the terms and conditions set out in Part 2 of the section 88B instrument.

 - a compiled plan: